Creating data mart relationships

 - Database Name

-Note: For a Lawson Financials Data Mart, you can use a budget member name specified on Financial Analyzer Dimension Definition (GL87.1), Scenarios tab, Budgets (GL87.4).
-For a Project Accounting data mart, you can use a budget member name specified on Dimension Definition (AC87.1), Scenarios tab, Budgets (AC87.3).
+Note: For Lawson Financials Data Mart, you can use a budget member name specified on Financial Analyzer Dimension Definition (GL87.1), the Scenarios tab, or Budgets (GL87.4).
+For Project Accounting data mart, you can use a budget member name specified on Dimension Definition (AC87.1), the Scenarios tab, or Budgets (AC87.3).

 - Review the periods and years on the Time Dimensions tab.
-Ensure that periods and years are mapped to the data mart dimensions shown.
+Ensure that periods and years are mapped to the data mart dimensions that are displayed.

 - Click Mbrs to see the periods and years that are members of each dimension.